 Preparation

 Preheat oven to 350 degrees.
-Line two cupcake tins with paper liners; my batch made 15 cupcakes.
+Line two cupcake tines with paper liners; my recipe yielded 16 cupcakes.

-Using a 2-inch cookie scoop, scoop batter into tins and fill about 3/4 full.
-Bake for 20-24 minutes, until a cake tester comes out clean.
-Remove from oven and place cupcakes on wire racks to cool completely.
+Using a cooking scoop, fill cupcake wells about 2/3 full.
+Bake for 12-15 minutes, until a cake tester comes out clean.
+Remove from oven and remove cupcakes from tins; place on a wire rack to cool completely.

 The Butterfinger vs. the Clark bar: do you have an opinion?
 As a Pittsburgher, I’m more of a Clark bar person, though I’m not really that much of a candy bar girl despite being a baker and really fond of sweet things.
 Also, if you’re reading this blog and don’t know what a Clark bar is…it’s like a Butterfinger but more mellow in flavor, and used to be made here in the ‘Burgh.